iTwin/itwinjs-core/test-apps/display-test-app/README.md

   * If defined, do not cancel tile requests on backend when cancelled on front-end.
  * SVT_DISABLE_EDGE_DISPLAY
   * If defined, do not allow visible or hidden edges to be displayed, and also do not create any UI related to them.
+* SVT_USE_WEBGL2
+  * If defined, the system will attempt to create a WebGL2 context.

 ## Key-ins